TEACHING BRITISH VALUES

 The Rule of Law

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days and through assemblies.
 Pupils are taught from an early age the rules of the school.
-These are our Golden Rules, Playground Rules and Safety Rules.
+These are our CARES Rules, Playground Rules and Safety Rules.
 Pupils are taught the value and reasons behind rules and laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PSHE lessons.
-Whether it be through choice of learning challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.
+Whether it be through choice of learning challenge, books, Continuous Provision, playground equipment, of how they record, of participation in our extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 Mutual respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.
-Our Golden Rules promote treating others with respect.
+Our CARES Rules promote treating others with respect.
 This is also a key feature of our behaviour policy.

 Tolerance of those of Different Faiths and Beliefs